aabhasp6UCL/LOB-Market-Microstrucure-Simulator/README.md

 `type` is the side actually being executed against (asks, for an incoming buy); `opp_type` is the *same* side as the incoming order (bids, for an incoming buy) — passed in only so a partial fill could theoretically be re-inserted as a new resting order afterward.

-### Verified Matching Behaviors

-Reading the loop above raises a question: the natural "stop matching" condition for a limit order is *"the best remaining opposite-side price has moved past my own limit price"* — which means checking `type.begin()->first` (the ask book being consumed) against `price_`.
-Instead, the code checks `opp_type.begin()->first` — the incoming order's *own* side of the book.
-I didn't want to just flag this as suspicious from a read-through, so I built two minimal, isolated reproductions directly against the compiled engine (a bare `OrderBook` + a handful of `addOrder` calls, no CSV, no web terminal) to see what actually happens:

 **1. A limit order can trade through its own limit price.**

 Resting asks at `100.00`, `100.05`, `100.10` (50 shares each), plus a resting bid at `99.50` so the same-side book isn't empty.
 Send a `BUY LIMIT` for 120 shares at a limit of `100.05`: